ugoviti/izsynth/README.md

 **Use an external device (like bluetooth speaker) as playback output:**

-First configure the bluetooth stack and connect you izsynth box to the bluetooth speaker.
+First configure the bluetooth stack and connect your izsynth box to the bluetooth speaker.

 Now test the output from command line: